klaas1979/tablesmith-like-api/README.md

 ## Datasets General

+TODO a DSStoreFactory implementation must be provided for Dataset to work, document.

 There are a number of functions (see below all starting with `DS`) designed to be used with datasets.
 Datasets are basically tables, consisting of entries that each share the same data fields or attributes or to use table calculation term columns.

 Each entry can be thougth of as a row of the table.
 The table is sorted, with an index donating it's place within the table.
 The index for the first row or entry starts with `1` (not  with `0`).